 Globalization.
 There’s literally no escaping it.
 It’s reached every corner of… well… the globe.
 Imports.
 Exports.
 Immigration.
 Emigration.
 Food and drink, culture and economy, travel and leisure.
 Even work.
 That’s right, today, you’re as likely to find a job, client, or project that stretches across several time zones as you are in your backyard.
 More likely in fact.

 In truth, liberating work from the confines of a stuffy fourth-floor office in a backwater town has opened up a world of new possibilities.
 It enables companies and individuals to strike common ground, to connect ideas and ideals, to find real talent the perfect home—and it’s all pretty much happened over the past decade.

-However, this exciting new world of office-less digital nomads, freelancers, and independent contractors are posing new challenges for SPIKE_INNER_LINK_REPLACEremote SPIKE_INNER_LINK_REPLACE_ENDteam management.
+However, this exciting new world of office-less digital nomads, freelancers, and independent contractors are posing new challenges for remote team management.
 Dealing with time zones can be a pain and organizing multiple members of your team even more so.

 Respecting boundaries and engaging remote team members is also important when helping to keep your projects on track while ensuring you don’t overburden your valuable talent.
 The bottom line is, managers have plenty to think about when it comes to transferring their skills to remote team management.